+*Single-family and multifamily savings both included

-The residential portfolio, overall, is successfully reaching areas with high concentrations of equity-related demographics.
-Table 9 shows that areas with high concentrations of: limited English proficiency, low-income households, multifamily housing, renters, and that were on the state-wide distressed areas list in 2018, 2019, or 2020 all tended to have greater electric and gas savings from the portfolio as a whole, relative to the consumption in those areas.
+The residential portfolio, overall (not just HES & HES-IE), is successfully reaching areas with high concentrations of equity-related demographics.
+Table 9 shows that areas with high concentrations of limited English proficiency, low-income households, multifamily housing, renters, and that were on the state-wide distressed areas list in 2018, 2019, or 2020 all tended to have greater electric and gas savings from the portfolio as a whole, relative to the consumption in those areas.
+A positive correlation indicates that areas where there are a higher percentage of households with that characteristic tend to have higher savings rates.
+A negative correlation indicates that areas that have a higher percentage of the characteristic tend to have lower savings rates (and vice versa).
+For example, the 0.199 correlation for Low Income and Electric Savings rate indicates that areas with relatively higher percentages of low income households tended to have higher savings rates.

 The savings rate variable is calculated by dividing total program savings in a Census block group by the total consumption in that block group.
+Due to data limitations, the study can only provide insight into electric and gas first year savings.
+Delivered fuel savings and lifetime savings could not be analyzed.

-Table 9.
-Correlations Between Demographics and Savings Rates (Residential Portfolio Participation)
+Table 9: Correlations Between Demographics and Savings Rates (Residential Portfolio Participation)